 Does Firewood Burn at a Lower Temperature Than Charcoal?

-While wood starts burning at a lower temperature than charcoal, it still produces more than enough heat to sear the outside of your foods.
+While firewood starts burning at a lower temperature than charcoal, it still produces more than enough heat to sear the outside of your foods.
 Once lit, the temperature of the firewood quickly rises.
 It is not unusual for burning firewood to reach temperatures of over 1,100 degrees Fahrenheit.
 Having said that, as firewood burns, it becomes even hotter.
 The temperature can reach 2,000 degrees Fahrenheit when only the smouldering coals of your firewood remain.
 All of that heat will allow you to grill delicious meats and vegetables in a short amount of time.

 Can You Barbecue Using Both Charcoal and Firewood